top of page

 Findlay:

-But I do regret, that there does not seem to be any harmony, and it is a most unfortunate thing that this great truth, this great knowledge, which you have been placed with - the help, the guidance and the spiritual realisation that's been presented to you in your world, that so little has been done by so many who might be of great service, who might propagate these things, of which we so long have endowed the wait.
+But I do regret, that there does not seem to be any harmony, and it's a most unfortunate thing that this great truth, this great knowledge, which you have been blessed with - the help, the guidance and the spiritual realisation that's been presented to you in your world, that so little has been done by so many who might be of great service, who might propagate these things, of which we so long have endowed you with.

 We get very depressed, you know.
-I suppose that strikes you as odd that we on this side should ever be depressed, but it is our only crime in the conditions of life over here.
-We are not depressed, of course... but we may enter into your world, we may enter into the conditions which have been created in your world by humanity all the world wide.
-We get very disconsolate, very depressed, very sad and particularly among those who profess to know these truths; who should be propagating them and demonstrating them, not only in the psychic and the spiritual sense, but in their daily lives as examples.
-And if they can't set examples, how can they expect others to follow them?
+I suppose that strikes you as odd that we on this side should ever be depressed, but in our own environment and condition of life over here, we are not depressed, of course... but when we enter into your world, when we enter into the conditions which have been created in your world by humanity, all the world wide.
+We get very disconsolate, very depressed, very sad and particularly among those who profess to know these truths; who should be propagating them and demonstrating them, not only from the psychic and the spiritual sense, but in their daily lives, as examples.
+Unless they can set examples, how can you expect others to follow them?

 Mildred: